 Just like computer software, POS systems can error if too many programs are running.
 Check to see how many programs are open, and close unnecessary items.

-There should be a feature in your program to control this.
-Try resetting the number to zero, and it should prevent random shut downs.
+There should be a feature in your program to control this and set an automatic “shut-down” option.
+Try resetting the number to zero, and it should prevent random shutdowns.
 Please do restart your system often, since it needs a chance to refresh.

-We’d even suggest restarting it after closing your business for the day (unless you want to do it during peak hours, it’s your call).
+We’d even suggest restarting it after closing your business for the day.

 If the outlet is in fact dead, resetting it by pushing the button on and off may solve the issue (if you’re lucky).
 If that doesn’t work, the more complicated step of flipping the circuit breaker may be needed.

-These issues will more often than not be solved through these hacks, but at the end of the day if none of these areas working, you will have to call your system provider.
+These issues will more often than not be solved through these hacks, but at the end of the day, if none of these areas working, you will have to call your point-of-sale system provider.